streptomyces/advancedR/README.md

 ~~~

 * If you get inside a complicated command which you
-cannot finish, try Escape (Control-C in Linux) to
+  cannot finish, try Escape (Control-C in Linux) to bail out.
+This
-bail out.
-This usually happens because of unmatched
-parentheses or quotes.
+  usually happens because of unmatched parentheses or quotes.

-## Variables names are free!
+## Names are free!

-- While doing the tasks during this course you will
-  not always be explicitly asked to put objects in
+- While doing the tasks during this course you will not always be
-  named variables or given a particular variable name
-  to use.
+  explicitly asked name your objects.

-- Please use variable names as needed. e.g. if a task
+- Name your objects  as needed. e.g. if a task says make a vector
-  says make a vector of the numbers 1 to 10 do
+  of the numbers 1 to 10 do

 ~~~
 x <- seq(1,10);